 OverviewFirst ascent: Giorgio Bertone and Danilo Saettone, first days of August, 1963

-The summit (Punta) altitude m 2747 is a well defined rock tower on the South Ridge of Corno Piglimò; its East face is divided into two by an evident pillar.
+The summit (Punta) altitude m 2747 is a well defined rock tower on the South Ridge of Corno Piglimò; its East face is divided in two by an evident pillar.
 The route follows the edge or the flanks on vertical steps of good cracked rock; because the scarce repetitions there’s little gear in place, so it’s necessary to provide a good choice of protections.

 The sequences opened with aid climbing may be freed with difficulty up to 6b.